 Checking Apache Server Status

-With mod_status activated and configured, you can access the server status page by navigating to http://your_server_IP/server-status.
+Now, with mod_status activated and configured, you can access the server status page by navigating to http://your_server_IP/server-status.

 The status page offers information like:

-- The number of worker serving requests
+- The number of workers serving requests

-- The number of idle worker
+- The number of idle workers

 - The current CPU usage